chrisfusillo/avalanche-starter-kit/src/11-usdc-to-native-interchain-token-transfer/_INSTRUCTIONS.md

 ## Add Collateral and Start Sending Tokens

 If you followed the instructions correctly, you should have noticed that we minted a supply of 10 USDC tokens on our Subnet.
 This increases the total supply of USDC token and its wrapped counterparts.
-We first need to collateralize the Home Transferer by sending an amount equivalent to `initialReserveImbalance` to the destination subnet from the C-chain.
-Note that this amount will not be minted on the mysubnet so we recommend sending exactly an amount equal to `initialReserveImbalance`.
+We first need to collateralize the Home Transferer by sending an amount equivalent to `initialReserveImbalance` to the destination subnet from the C-Chain.
+Note: that this amount will not be minted on the subnet, so we recommend sending exactly an amount equal to `initialReserveImbalance`.

 So the course of action in this section would be: